-- In the Transportation Engineering BSc we focus on transportation and shipping related processes and their control. - Students will acquire knowledge on the transportation vehicles, machinery, material handling and building machinery in the Vehicle Engineering BSc programme. - Meanwhile the Logistics Engineering BSc offers complex insight and knowledge in corporate logistics systems and supply chains and also helps with building up an analytical point of view.
+- Transportation Engineering BSc we focus on transportation and shipping related processes and their control. - Vehicle Engineering BSc students will acquire knowledge on the transportation vehicles, machinery, material handling and building machinery. - Logistics Engineering BSc the programme offers complex insight and knowledge in corporate logistics systems and supply chains and also helps with building up an analytical point of view.

-The Faculty offers 3 MSc programmes:
+MSc programmes in Hungarian:

-- Transportation Engineering MSc,
+- Vehicle Engineering MSc

-- Vehicle Engineering MSc,
+- Transportation Engineering MSc

-- Logistics Engineering MSc.
+- Logistics Engineering MSc